ut0mt8/k8sqndway/docs/04-bootstrapping-kubernetes-workers.md

 ### Prerequesite

-Ensure that bridge-netfilter module is loaded and enabled. (if not service will not work correctly and cni do not enable it by default)
+Ensure that bridge-netfilter module is loaded and enabled. (if not service will not work correctly and cni does not enable it by default)

 ```
 sudo modprobe bridge-netfilter